 Django (MVT) Architecture

-Templates in Django are the HTML files, which are used for the User interface and play an important role when it comes to the user input.
+Templates in Django are the HTML files that are used for the User interface and play an important role when it comes to user input.
 This is the only layer with which a user can directly interact.

-Django View layer deals with the logic, and it is responsible for which template should be shown to the user according to the user request.
+The Django View layer deals with the logic, and it is responsible for which template should be shown to the user according to the user's request.
 It fetches the data from the Model and puts it on the templates so that a user can interact with it.